 What is a Conservation Area?

-While the council is ultimately responsible for deciding whether an area should be given Conservation Area status, the decision is only taken after extensive research and consultation with people living and owning property in the area.
+The council is responsible for deciding whether an area should be given Conservation Area status after extensive research and consultation with people living and owning property in the area.

 We have powers under planning law which can help us achieve this aim.
 These include powers to:

-- carry out urgent work necessary to preserve any vacant unlisted building that has fallen into serious disrepair, and to recover costs from the owner.
+- Carry out urgent work to preserve any vacant unlisted building that has fallen into serious disrepair, and to recover costs from the owner